 How Do You Become a Recruitment Marketer?

 At some companies, the Marketing department provides Talent Acquisition with Recruitment Marketing support such as branding and design, career page management, social media management and content creation.
-Other companies use the services of a Recruitment Marketing agency.
+Other companies invest in recruitment marketing services from a specialized Recruitment Marketing agency.